Aurora Women's Leadership Development Programme 2022

 2022 Cohort Dates

-Queen Mary will be participating in the March 2022 intake, as part of the UK and Republic of Ireland.
+Queen Mary will be participating in the October 2022 intake, as part of South of England cohort.

 Who can apply?

 Aurora is for staff who identify as women, up to and including senior lecturer level or the professional services equivalent (Grade 7) working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.